 As long as homes are made of wood, certain insects will want to eat them.
-Lenders know that, and some require a Wood Destroying Insect Inspection, AKA termite inspection, AKA pest inspection before you sit down at the closing table.
-Even when it’s not required, a pest inspection provides an additional measure of confidence regarding a homes condition.
+A pest inspection provides an additional measure of confidence regarding a homes condition.

-A Wood Destroying Insect inspector has specialized knowledge that the average home inspector does not.
-They inspect the attic, foundation and grounds for minute damage that indicates the house has an issue.
+A pest inspection goes beyond a standard home inspection in that the attic, foundation and grounds will be searched for minute damage that indicates the house has an issue.
 The wood destroying insect inspection identifies past or present insect infestation, along with associated wood damage, that can be identified with a visual inspection of readily accessible areas of the structure.

 Termites eat wood and use the caverns they carve to create a nest.
 They can significantly weaken a home’s structural framing members, making the home more susceptible to bowing, vibration, and collapse.